-Once the technical team has verified that the documentation for the application is complete, the assessment of the application starts with a notification to the management of the VPCE.
+Once the technical team has verified that the documentation for the application is complete, the assessment of the application starts with a notification to the management of the programme.

-The duration of this stage is approximately two weeks, as long as the executives do not make additional requests to the agency.
+The duration of this stage is approximately thirty (30) days, as long as the executives do not make additional requests to the agency.
 Otherwise, the time is extended until these requests are attended to by the VVB.

-Once the assessment is completed, the VPCE will communicate to the VVB the decision made by the executives on the approval or rejection of the application.
+Once the assessment is completed, the programme will communicate to the VVB the decision made by the executives on the approval or rejection of the application.